-In order to be eligible for the MI ECHO Scholarship, you:
+In order to be eligible for the MI ECHO Scholarship, an applicant:

-- must have graduated from high school with a diploma or certificate of
+- Must have graduated from high school with a diploma or certificate of completion, or a

 - OR you must be near completion of earning a high school diploma, certificate of completion, or high school equivalency certificate.
-(Includes seniors in high school.)
+This includes seniors in high school.